OpenINF/openinf.github.io/README.md

 <br />

-_The high-level goal of open.inf.is is to build and maintain a current website serving content and assets.
+The high-level goal of open.inf.is is to build and maintain a current website serving content and assets.
 Although this site is still in its infancy, it’s intended to support separation of concerns.
-As is the case with any software project in continuous development, omissions and errors may exist, for which contributions are welcome._
+We are constantly working to improve this repository, so please feel free to [contribute](#contributing) if you notice any omissions or errors.

+Thanks!

 <br /><br />